NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/W/Whisperer of Souls.md

 * * *

-**Effect** Attempt an Occultism check as if you cast the [[Spells/Collective Memories|Collective Memories]] ritual about a subject.
+**Effect** Attempt an Occultism check as if you cast the [[Collective Memories|Collective Memories]] ritual about a subject.
 If you roll a success or critical success, you can repeat what the _Whisperer of Souls_ relates to you about the subject.
 On a critical failure, you and the glaive are drawn into a murmuring void of cold, where your mind is assaulted by strange visions for an entire week.
 At the end of this time, you reappear and must attempt a DC 50 Will check save.

 **Success** When you return, you can retrain one of your skills into a Lore skill about evil creatures or places, as if you had spent 1 week retraining.